-A book of stories about people and events drawn from a life and career to date, written by Nigel to raise funds for the continuing advancement of the Quicksilver project.
+A book of insights into people and events, written by Nigel to raise funds for the continuing advancement of the Quicksilver project.

 AVAILABLE NOW … Not on general retail sale.
 Sales through this website by direct mail-order only.